larskarbo/larskarbo-gb/content/blog/the-three-phases-of-creating-useful-stuff-on-the-web/index.md

 Make sure to share this with anyone you think would like to hear it!

 Which phase do your projects usually end up in?
-Let us know in the comments.
+Let me know in the comments.